-Home to some of the most well-known painters in the entire world, I felt that this museum was a better choice than the Louvre simply due to the fact that it wouldn’t be a thousand people crammed in one room trying to stare at the Mona Lisa.
-My favourite painters include Van Gogh, Monet and Degas, so I was thrilled to discover that the Musee d’Orsay housed many of their paintings in a gorgeously renovated old train station.
-Highlights included Monet’s water lilies (the very ones I had sat in in Giverny) and Degas’ little dancer.
+Housing paintings of some of the most well-known painters in the entire world including Van Gogh, Monet and Degas in a gorgeously renovated old train station, this museum was a highlight of my time in Paris.
+I loved Monet’s water lilies (the very ones I had sat in in Giverny) and Degas’ little dancer.
 She captured my heart, her skirt still stiff but yellowing with age.
-Growing up as a dancer, these paintings provided a source of beauty and inspiration.
+Growing up as a dancer, these pieces of art had provided me a source of beauty and inspiration.

-In the middle of the Montmartre district is the distinctive Sacre Coeur, an iconic basilica in Paris’s skyline.
-Save yourself the clamber up to the top and snap some beautiful shots from the round staircase, flowers and all.
-Closest metro line: Anvers.
+In the middle of the Montmartre district is the distinctive Sacré - Cœur, the iconic basilica of Paris’ skyline.
+Snap some beautiful shots from the round staircase, flowers and all.

-I went for a wander through Paris’ famous art district, home to quirky musicians, bustling restaurants, far too many souvenir shops and fun streets.
-Be sure to snap a shot of the famous Moulin Rouge, though not quite as glitzy and glam as the movie.
-Closest metro line: Absesses or Anvers.
+I went for a wander through Paris’ famous art district, home to quirky musicians, bustling restaurants, loads of souvenir shops and fun streets.
+Be sure to snap a shot of the famous Moulin Rouge!

 Where to Eat in Paris

 La Malakoff Café